 The new Remington 1911 R1 Ultralight Commander appears to have the features and design to attract shooters who favor the Model 1911.
 The fiber optic front sight is a great addition for aiming clarity and some advantage in low-light situations.
 An adjustable trigger is highly popular with many shooters, and the added capacity should increase popularity as well.
 The extended beavertail and aggressively checkered laminate grips present an attractive appearance with actual benefit to the Ultralight Commander’s shoot-ability.

 We hope the new 1911 R1 Ultralight Commander will bring some success to Remington, America’s oldest and longest-running firearms manufacturer.
-Over the last few years Remington has suffered several setbacks in their effort to increase market share in handguns.
-The new Remington R51 was marketed to spotlight a unique pistol from the past entering the future with modern upgrades and design.
-Unfortunately, the R51 suffered serious function problems requiring a total recall and very long repair/return times.
-Their RP9 venture into the striker-fired market was also only so-so, with some reviews finding the pistol to be a good option while others found significant feeding issues.
+Over the last few years, Remington has suffered several setbacks in its effort to increase market share in handguns.
+Both the R51 and RM380 have suffered problems while the RP series failed to capture the interest of the shooting public.